-2) Characteristics of data sets (continued) Grade 4 Grade 8 Grade 12 d) Compare two sets of related data. , 0 11 1 d) Compare data sets using summary statistics (mean, median, mode, range, interquartile range, shape, or standard deviation) describing the same characteristic for two different populations or subsets of the same population. best fits given a scatterplot and informally explain the meaning of the line.
-Use the line to make predictions. e) Approximate a trend line if a linear pattern is apparent in a scatterplot or use a graphing calculator to determine a least-squares regression line and use the line or equation to make predictions. f) Recognize or explain how an argument based on data might confuse correlation with causation. g) Know and interpret the key characteristics of a normal distribution such as shape, center (mean), and spread (standard deviation). h) Recognize and explain the potential errors that can arise when extrapolating from data.
-3) Experiments and samples Grade 4 Grade 8 Grade 12 a) Given a sample, identify possible sources of bias in sampling. # a) Identify possible sources of bias in sample survey populations or questions and describe how such bias can be controlled and reduced. b) Distinguish between a random and nonrandom sample. b) Recognize and describe a method to select a simple random sample.
+2) Characteristics of data sets (continued) Grade 4 Grade 8 Grade 12 d) Compare two sets of related data. measures, compare two or more d) Compare data sets using summary statistics (mean, median, mode, range, interquartile range, shape, or standard deviation) describing the same characteristic for two different populations or subsets of the same population. informally explain the meaning e) Approximate a trend line if a linear pattern is apparent in a scatterplot or use a graphing calculator to determine a least- squares regression line and use the line or equation to make predictions. f) Recognize or explain how an argument based on data might confuse correlation with causation. g) Know and interpret the key characteristics of a normal distribution such as shape, center (mean), and spread (standard deviation). h) Recognize and explain the potential errors that can arise when extrapolating from data.
+3) Experiments and sample 3) Experiments and samples Grade 4 Grade 8 Grade 12 a) Given a sample, identify possible sources of bias in sampling. # a) Identify possible sources of bias in sample survey populations or questions and describe how such bias can be controlled and reduced. b) Distinguish between a random and nonrandom sample. b) Recognize and describe a method to select a simple random sample.